Anuradha (actress): Career

 Sulochana was introduced to the film industry by director K. G. George at the age of 13.
 Even at that age she was very tall, he gave her the name Anuradha.
 She was the tallest actress at that time.
 She started off as a heroine and later moved on to doing item numbers.
 Even with that imposing height, Anuradha could act in over 700 films, which is a great achievement even when most of her co-actors or heroes were far shorter than her.
 She is trained in martial arts and she did her action roles without any dupe.
 She was a motorcycle rider, who rode Java, Enfield bullet and other motorcycles.
 She was also seen in few Sun TV serials, including Thangam, Kannana kanne, Muthaaramand Deivamagal.

 Personal life

-Anruadha was born to Krishna Kumar, a choreographer, and Saroja Devi, a hairdresser for actresses in films.
-Her father is a Marathi and her mother is from Andhra Pradesh.
+Anuradha was born to Krishna Kumar, a choreographer and Saroja Devi, a hairdresser for actresses in films.
+Her father is Maharashtrian and her mother is from Andhra Pradesh.
 She was married to Sathish Kumar in 1987, who was a dance director.
-They had two children Abhinayashree (born 1988) and Kalicharan (born 1991), who both have appeared as actresses.
+They had two children Abhinayashree (born 1988) and Kalicharan (born 1991), who have appeared as actors.

-However, Kumar met with a motorcycle accident on 7 November 1996, which caused massive damage to his brain and he died in 2007 due to heart attack.
+However, Kumar met with a motorcycle accident on 7 November 1996, which caused massive damage to his brain and he died in 2007 due to aspiration while ingesting food.